-If you pursue working for a large organization, be sure to consider all benefits included.
+If you pursue working for a large organization, consider all benefits included.
 It’s not just about the pay.

 Runway to Establish a Side Business

 If you already have a job that pays your bills, you’ll have the opportunity to establish a side business with relatively low risk.
 Set up your business by becoming a nighttime or weekend warrior.
-You can experiment with a variety of different businesses and if you fail it may not be a big deal.
-On the flip side, if your business happens to take off then you’ll have a tough decision to make.
+You can experiment with various businesses; if you fail, it may not be a big deal.
+On the flip side, if your business takes off, you’ll have a tough decision to make.

-What if You Hate Working for a Large Organization?
+What if You Hate Working for a Large Company?

-There are a few situations where you should consider quitting your job at a large organization, regardless of your situation.
-You should not quit a job if it could mean losing your home or being unable to afford basic necessities.
+There are a few situations where you should consider quitting your job at a large organization, regardless of your status.
+Of course, you should not leave a job if it could mean losing your home or being unable to afford necessities.
 However, life is way too short to work at a job where you are miserable.
 Here’s a short list of items to look out for:

-- If you are working long hours (60+) in a role where you are not passionate, you will burn out and be miserable.
-There is nothing wrong with working long hours for a short period of time.
-It’s just not sustainable long term if it’s not part of your life’s mission.
+- If you work long hours (60+) in a role without passion, you will burn out and be miserable.
+There is nothing wrong with working long hours for a short period.
+It’s not sustainable long-term if it’s not part of your life’s mission.

-- If you are working a job where the stress carries over from your job to home life it will be challenging to find balance in your life.
-Most of us have a decent amount of stress in our jobs.
-However, if you are unable to manage the stress effectively and it carries over into your non-working hours then you may want to consider stepping away.
+- Finding balance in your life will be challenging if you are working a job where the stress carries over from your job to home life.
+Of course, most of us have a decent amount of stress in our jobs.
+However, you may consider stepping away if you cannot manage the stress effectively and it carries over into your non-working hours.

-- If there is minimal growth or development potential then you should try to find an opportunity providing better options.
+- If there is minimal growth or development potential, you should try to find an opportunity to provide better options.
 This doesn’t necessarily mean promotions or more money.
-It does mean that you should find opportunities to grow and develop your skillset.
-In most situations if an individual has some ambition and drive, they will find opportunities for growth and development even in the most mundane situations.
+However, it does mean that you should find opportunities to grow and develop your skill set.
+In most situations, if an individual has ambition and drive, they will find opportunities for growth and development, even in the most mundane cases.

-- This probably goes without saying, but if you are in an abusive or threatening environment get out now.
-You should probably make a stop by HR on the way out as well to keep the next person from having to go through the same situations.
+- If you are in an abusive or threatening environment, get out now.
+You should probably stop by HR on the way out to keep the next person from going through the same situation.

-Advantages of Working for a Large Organization as a Young Professional
+Advantages of Working for a Large Company as a Young Professional

-We all hear about the success stories of the big start up, though we have to realize for every one success story there are many other failures.
-Having a strong foundation financially, the necessary skills, and professional connections later on in life will benefit you regardless of your path.
+We all hear about the big startup’s success stories, though we must realize that there are many other failures for every success story.
+However, having a strong financial foundation, the necessary skills, and professional connections later on in life will benefit you regardless of your path.